thelzf/thelzf/README.md

 ---

 <div align="center">
-  <sub>💡 “Code is like humor.
-When you have to explain it, it’s bad.”</sub>
+  <sub>💡 “Clean code always looks like it was written by someone who cares.”</sub>
 </div>